Evelyn-H/untold-aeons-rules/Untold Aeons.md

 - Shaken:
   - -1 to all rolls (including sanity) until stress is reduced below limit
-  - Any Disadvantages rolled on skill checks can be used to trigger "fun stuff"! (phobias, manias, delusions, ...)
+  - Any Drawbacks rolled on skill checks can be used to trigger "fun stuff"! (phobias, manias, delusions, ...)
   - The goal should be to give the players an "oh no..." feeling when they become shaken
-  - While Shaken, the effects of (dis)advantages on sanity checks become amplified and more long-term / permanent (this includes the check that put you over the edge, not just the subsequent ones)
+  - While Shaken, the effects of advantages / drawbacks on sanity checks become amplified and more long-term / permanent (this includes the check that put you over the edge, not just the subsequent ones)
-    - disadvantage: Phobia, catatonia, paranoid, flee in terror,
+    - Drawback: Phobia, catatonia, paranoid, flee in terror,
-    - advantage: gain a hardened "notch". (explained below)
+    - Advantage: gain a hardened "notch". (explained below)

 - Stress hits 2x limit make an Intellect save or go temporarily insane / fall unconsious.
   - This follows the same pattern as the save for becoming Shaken. i.e. the difficulty is how far you're above your limit (limit x2 in this case), and failing the save makes it happen while succeeding postpones it a bit.